 As I work with my clients, many of whom have dealt with or are dealing with aging issues, including long life planning and elder care (either their own or their parent’s), I’ve recognized several truths.
+I share just a few below, but I’d love to hear what you have experienced yourself, or with aging parents.

 As with most things in life, people respond differently to the issues that come with aging based on who they are and what their expectations are in life, among other things.
 Two people can be facing the same situation, but will have unique responses based on their outlook and life experiences.